Jukka Mallinen

-Jukka Mallinen (b.
-3 June 1950 Lahti) is a Finnish author, poet, translator and interpreter.
+Jukka Mallinen (born 3 June 1950 Lahti) is a Finnish author, poet, translator and interpreter.

 Mallinen studied literature at the Moscow State University during 1972–78.
 He wrote his master's thesis on Mikhail Bulgakov’s work The Master and Margarita.
-During 1979–89 he worked for Finnish businesses involved in trade with the Soviet Union, e.g. for Kone.
-During 1993–95 he was the head of The Finnish Institute in St. Petersburg.
+During 1979–1989 he worked for Finnish businesses involved in trade with the Soviet Union, e.g. for Kone.
+During 1993–1995 he was the head of The Finnish Institute in St. Petersburg.
 Since 1998 he has worked as an independent translator, translating Russian literature, both prose and poetry.
-During 2006–09 he acted as the president of the Finnish branch of PEN International.
+During 2006–2009 he acted as the president of the Finnish branch of PEN International.